microsoft/RoadDetections/README.md

 #### What is the data format?
 Each file has all roads from a certain geographical region.
 Each row in a file has an Alpha-3 code and a geojson of a road (Alpha-3 code of a region where the road geojson approximately is) separated with TAB (\t).
 Each geojson also contains property "WidthMeters" - approximate width of the road in meters.

-World is divided into subregions for easier usability based on <a href="https://en.wikipedia.org/wiki/United_Nations_geoscheme">United Nations geoscheme</a>
+World is divided into subregions for better usability based on <a href="https://en.wikipedia.org/wiki/United_Nations_geoscheme">United Nations geoscheme</a>

 Alpha-3 codes are used from <a href="https://www.iban.com/country-codes">IBAN</a> and <a href="https://en.wikipedia.org/wiki/ISO_3166-1_alpha-3">Wikipedia page</a>.
 Also refer to AlphaCodeToRegionName.tsv file (some smaller regions/disputed areas might have ambigious codes)